Car registration and insurance loans

 - Can you afford the loan?
 If you do decide to borrow, make sure you can afford to repay your debt.
 Consider the loan amount, the term, the regular repayment amount and the total loan cost before you decide whether a car rego loan is right for you.
 Be careful not to get in over your head as this could lead you into deeper financial trouble.

 - Are bad-credit borrowers accepted?
 Many car rego loan lenders will accept borrowers with bad credit, but not all will.
 Ensure that your credit history won’t disqualify you from a loan before you apply.
+Lots of failed applications for loans can have a negative impact on your credit score.

 - Do you meet the eligibility requirements?
 You’ll also need to check that you meet all the other eligibility requirements that apply, such as: